ckan/ckanext-spatial/README.rst

 cswinfo
 -------

-When ckanext-csw is installed, it provides a command-line tool ``cswinfo``, for making queries on CSW servers and returns the info in nicely formatted JSON.
+The command-line tool ``cswinfo`` allows to make queries on CSW servers and returns the info in nicely formatted JSON.
 This may be more convenient to type than using, for example, curl.

 Currently available queries are:
  * getcapabilities